edanaher/idecl/README.md

   - [ ] With shared cursors (https://github.com/convergencelabs/ace-collab-ext)
 - [ ] Comments on code/chat on project
 - [ ] Emails for invites, assignments?
+- [ ] Solution for updating published projects
+  - [ ] Overwrite student code
+    - [ ] Only if student hasn't updated it (e.g., better starter code)
+    - [ ] Give student option (or note that history saved old copy)

 Milestone 6b: Deployable
 - [ ] "One button" deploy on Digital Ocean or other cheap cloud